New Relic Servers is no longer available. For your infrastructure monitoring needs, you are recommended to use New Relic Infrastructure.

 - 5. Optional: Explore your Infrastructure data in New Relic Insights

 Replacing the New Relic REST API queries for New Relic Servers, you can now query and share comprehensive Infrastructure data via New Relic Insights.
 If you'd previously used the REST API to query Servers data, you can now use the Insights API to retrieve equivalent data.

 The Servers installation has a very small overhead.
 To completely eliminate that overhead, you may wish to uninstall it even if it no longer available in the UI.

 Windows Windows Server

-If you are used to New Relic Servers, here are some tips to get the most out of New Relic Infrastructure UI.
+If you are accustomed to using New Relic Servers, here are some tips for starting out using the Infrastructure UI: